Driftrotor/Voron_V-SUB_0-70/README.md

  The Mini Kirigami Bed is now printed as it is sooo small now, it should be more than stiff enough for the tiny build volume.

+ > [!NOTE]
- Most of the printed parts are standard V0.2r1's - I will add in the Custom print files a little later.
+> Most of the printed parts are standard V0.2r1's - I will add in the Custom print files a little later.

 $${\color{red}A \space \color{red}BIG \space \color{red}THANKYOU \space \color{red}TO \space \color{red}THE \space \color{cyan}VORON \space \color{red}DESIGN \space \color{red}TEAM \space \color{red}AND \space \color{red}THEIR \space \color{red}AWESOME \space \color{red}WORK}$$